medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-node.md

 2. Check the status of related `deal`
 3. Decrypt provider's encrypted data & check data hash and data schema

-If validation passes successfully, oracle issue certificate as follows:
+If validation passes successfully, oracle issues a certificate as follows:
 1. Generate `secret key` by combining `oracle private key`, deal ID, and data hash
 2. Re-encrypt the data using the `secret key` and put it in `IPFS`
 3. Issue a certificate with `oracle private key` signature